darkreactions/ESCALATE_report/README.md

 To run the code simply execute the following in the environment created during the installation process:

-`python PerovskiteWorkup.py FinalizedJSON/`
+`python runme.py <my_target_json_folder>`

 The code will take time to gather the resources from google, assemble and process the JSON files.
-Once the script is finished executing you will see 'Complete' displayed and a 'Final.csv' will be created in the working directory.
+The created JSON files will be deposited into <my_target_json_folder>.
+Once the script is finished executing you will see 'Complete' displayed and a 'Final.csv' will be created in the working (base) directory.

-Please email me at ipendleton .at. haverford.edu for questions and to request the keys.zip file (contains the necessary authentication to operate our software)!!
+Please email me at ipendleton .at. haverford.edu for questions and to request access to the keys.zip file (contains the necessary authentication to operate our software)!!

 Future Development Ideas
 ========================
-1. Organize code
-2. Update the raw versus final.csv outputs
+1. Update the raw versus final.csv outputs
-3. JSON schema to inform parsing
+2. JSON schema to inform parsing
-4. class which builds the dataframe from each json
+3. class which builds the dataframe from each json